 With no other species to regulate numbers, algae can multiply, leading to large algal blooms that take oxygen out of the water and starve the water.

 Populations of other species are therefore forced to leave or even die out, resulting in damage to the ecosystem.

 Fishing is not Well Managed or Controlled

-Despite research highlighting the negative effects overfishing has from both an environmental and economic perspective, it is still commonplace because the industry is poorly governed and managed.
+Even though research highlights the adverse effects overfishing has from both an environmental and economic perspective, it is still commonplace because the industry is poorly governed and managed.

-There is a hesitancy from governments to place stricter controls on fishing or to tackle illegal fishing because of the large economic benefits of the industry.
+There is hesitancy from governments to place stricter controls on fishing or to tackle illegal fishing because of the enormous economic benefits of the industry.